AdobeDocs/advertising.en/help/dsp/audiences/sources/source-adobe-rtcdp.md

 ---
 # Workflow for Using the DSP Integration with [!DNL Adobe Real-Time CDP]

-1. [Allow DSP to translate customer data segments into [!DNL LiveRamp RampIDs]](source-universal-id.md) that are recognizable in a biddable environment.<!-- I don't think I need this here: This requires DSP account-level and campaign-level settings to enable segment sharing with [!DNL LiveRamp], which will translate customer data to [!DNL RampIDs] to create targetable segments.
-Your Adobe Account Team will perform this configuration. -->
+1. [Allow DSP to translate customer data segments into universal IDs](source-universal-id.md) that are recognizable in a biddable environment.

 1. [Create an audience source](source-create.md) to import audiences to your DSP account or an advertiser account.